 3. Exponentiation Operator

-Use double asterisks (**
+Use double asterisks (**) for exponentiation.

 Example: